 In late 2013, I wrote some sea shanty music for the Premiere Brass Quintet to perform at the Edendale Branch of Los Angeles Public Library as part of a month-long citywide focus on Herman Melville's novel, Moby Dick.
 Even after the concert, I just couldn't stop adapting traditional sea shanty tunes into classical chamber music works for brass quintet.
 One shanty led to another until I had a set of five.
 The original shanty tunes upon which my works are based are The Maid of Amsterdam, Goodbye My Love Goodbye, Clear the Track and Let the Bulgine Run, Shenandoah, and Blow the Man Down.
+[These shanties are now published by Premiere Press for brass quintet under the title, Five Sea Shanties.]

 Only after my work was mostly finished did I learn that the British composer Malcolm Arnold (1921-2008) composed his youthful Three Shanties for Wind Quintet (Op.
 4) exactly sixty years before.
 It's nice to be in such company, especially since Arnold was a trumpet player, too.
 Perhaps I'll adapt my five shanties for woodwind quintet someday.
 Arnold's three movements are based on What Should We Do With A Drunken Sailor, Boney Was A Warrior, and Johnny Come Down to Hilo.